Basque Garlic Soup, or sopa de ajo, is a balm for a cold day.

 - 2 tbsp. sherry vinegar

 - Preheat oven to 450°F. Place baguette on a baking sheet, and toast in preheated oven until very browned and almost burnt, 20 to 25 minutes.
 Remove from oven, and let cool.
 Break or slice bread into 2-inch pieces.

 - Heat 7 tablespoons oil in a large pot over medium-high.
 Add bread pieces, and reduce heat to medium.
 Cook, turning often to allow bread to toast and soak up oil, until golden brown, about 2 minutes.
 Remove bread, and set aside.
-Wipe pot clean.
+Wipe the pot clean.

-- Add bread to pot.
-Reduce heat to medium-low, and maintain a simmer.
+- Add bread to the pot.
+Reduce heat to medium-low, and maintain at a simmer.
 Add vinegar.
 Cook, stirring occasionally to break up bread, until flavors meld, about 25 minutes.
 Taste and add more salt, if needed.

 - When ready to serve, bring soup to a simmer over medium-high.
 Stirring constantly, slowly pour beaten eggs into hot soup.
-If any large pieces of bread remain, cut with kitchen scissors, or break apart with a spoon.
+If any large pieces of bread remain, cut them with kitchen scissors, or break them apart with a spoon.
 Serve hot.

 Recipe by Marti Buckley.